What is the Language Spoken in Thailand?

 The Thai Language And Its Major Dialects

-The Thai language is a complex and exciting primary language with many different dialects.
-There are three main dialects of Thai, Central Thai, Northern Thai, and Isan Thai.
+Thai language is a complex and exciting primary language with many different dialects.
+There are three main dialects of Thai: Central Thai, Northern Thai, and Isan Thai.
 Each dialect has unique features and is spoken in different parts of Thailand.

-Central Thai is the dialect of Thai that is spoken in the capital city of Bangkok and the central region of Thailand.
+Central Thai is the Thai dialect spoken in the capital city of Bangkok and the central region of Thailand.
 This dialect is the standard form of Thai and is used in education, the media, and government.
 Central Thai has a more formal tone than the other Thai dialects and is the most commonly spoken form of Thai.

 Northern Thai is spoken in the northern region of Thailand.
 This Malay dialect is less formal than Central Thai and has a more relaxed tone.
 Northern Thai has many loanwords from the Lao language and has a unique sound.

 Isan Thai is spoken in the northeastern region of Thailand.
 This dialect is similar to Lao and has many loanwords from that language.
 Isan Thai is a more casual dialect often used in informal situations.

 Other Languages Spoken In Thailand Besides Thai